 We assisted all of our clients in doing that back in March, displaying it where we would typically only show the most important links for a dental website to show: how to contact your practice.
 The COVID-19 messages never took the place of a “Schedule Your Consultation” link or button, but it may have covered it up or existed just above or below that call to action.

 Your practice is doing what it can to attract new patients right now.
-You are hopefully investing in marketing and advertising again at pre-COVID levels or at least close to it.
+You are hopefully investing in your dental marketing and advertising again at pre-COVID levels or at least close to it.
 If so, it’s time to follow Google’s lead.
 COVID-19 is still around and the steps you follow to avoid being party to a coronavirus infection or the spread of any disease are still important to share with patients.
 However, you no longer need to open the conversation with new patients by stating your protocols for protecting the patient and your team.

 Patients are bombarded by all kinds of distractions right now.
 Even without a pandemic and outside of a presidential election year, patients are hit with so many messages that distract them from even thinking about dentistry much less whether or not they should contact your office.